TOpenSci/julia/activation.md

+# Julia environment preparation

-To activate a Julia project environment, there are several methods available:
+## To activate a Julia project environment, there are several methods available:

 1. From the Julia REPL (Package Mode):
 - Open the Julia REPL.
 - Enter package mode by typing ].